RaphaelBecquart/IJM-internship/README.md

 ## CNN

 - The angle predictions are good with Schmidtea, a worm that was used to train the model.
 However the predictions are completely off with _Macrostomum_.
 Perhaps the model needs to be trained with new manual _Macrostomum_ data.
+This task could be outsourced with Amazon Mechanical Turk.
 Potential challenge: contrary to _Schmidtea_, _Macrostomum_ has 'vertical' rootlets in addition to the horizontal ones.
 Will need to be very cautious to discard the former in the manual process.
 - For weaker PCs, the code could be implemented on Google Colaboratory or Paperspace which offer free GPU.
 However the jupyter-colab migration is likely going to take a lot of time due to syntax differences between the 2 platforms.
 For one, _pylightxl_ isn't available in colab.
 An alternative like pandas could be implemented.
 Also, there may be storage issues with the drive.

 ### DataBase Loader preparation